DorotheaMueller/mhbf/README.md

-# Assignments for Models of Higher Brain Functions
+# Example coursework

 ## Description
-This is the course work for Models of Higher Brain Functions 2019/2020 at the TU Berlin.
+These are solutions for a course at the TU Berlin 2019/2020.

 The topics of the sheets are as follows:
 1. Visual Perception